sublimetext-io/docs.sublimetext.io/docs/reference/pc_submitting.md

 Fork the [Package Control Channel][pcc].
 Then:

-- For packages hosted on a public GitHub, BitBucket or GitLab URL, add your package information to the correct file in the repository directory.
+- For packages hosted on a public GitHub, Bitbucket or GitLab URL, add your package information to the correct file in the repository directory.
   For full details of the possibilities, please refer to the [repository documentation][repo].
 - For self-hosted packages
-  add the URL of your repository.json file to the channel.json in the root directory.
+  add the URL of your `repository.json` file to the `channel.json` in the root directory.